JimmyJHickey/jimmyjhickey.com/_posts/2019-09-04-ST520-Risk-Homework.md

 	\end{align}
 $$

+The variance is smaller than with equal number of casese and controls.

 # 3
 **Suppose the joint distribution of an exposure variable and a disease variable in the target population is given in the following table.**